drbergman/SMoReParS/TumorSpheroidABM/data/README.txt

     Turns out they were pretty independent (diagonal covariance matrix) by later time points, which I was surpised by.

 cohort_2305270925:
-    This is a new proposed main cohort for the OxStudyFull (the full chemo model).
+    This was a new proposed main cohort for the OxStudyFull (the full chemo model).
     This added arrest compartments for each phase (though only some can become arrested when attempting to transition).
     The arrest function is now a Hill function with rate coefficient being phase-specific, EC50 being phase-independent (+1), and Hill coefficient being fixed at 1.
     Apoptosis occurs only in the arrested compartments in a phase-independent manner.